GaryHilares/GaryHilares/README.md

 </td> </tr> </table>

 ## Project Index
-I'll at some point in time create a website to summarize all of the projects that I have done (it might be not soon).
+I'll at some point in time create a website to summarize all of the projects that I have done (it might be not soon).-->